 Ignatius and Alke

 Alke was a high-status woman and, most likely, a patron of the church at Smyrna, just as Phoebe had been the patron and a deacon of the church at Cenchrea.
 By the early second century, many ministries within the growing church became formalised, and women were increasingly excluded from a few ministries and a few positions.
 Yet in some churches, such as the church in Smyrna, male ministers “welcomed women as patrons and even offered women roles in which they could act as collaborators.
 By 200 AD, the role of women [as patrons and collaborators] in Christian churches was quite unmistakeable.”
-As patron, and possibly deacon, Alke may have hosted, or led, one of the house churches in her own home.
+As patron, and possibly a female deacon, Alke may have hosted, or led, one of the house churches in her own home.

 Alke may have opened her home to Ignatius during his stay in Smyrna.
 Or perhaps she had supplied some provisions to make his journey to Rome more bearable.
 She may have even bribed the unit of soldiers, which was guarding Ignatius,with instructions to treat their prisoner more kindly.
 Whatever her ministry, Ignatius was deeply appreciative.

 Ignatius, who believed that a strict hierarchy of (male) leadership was the best antidote for heresy, had a genuine affection for Alke, as he did for the male deacons who served him.
 Interestingly, Christine Trevett uses Ignatius and Alke as an example of diversity within the church during the post-apostolic period.
 She notes that Ignatius was a man with the title of bishop who urged other churches to set up a three-tiered hierarchical structure of male leadership with the ecclesial titles of bishop, elders, and deacons.
 Alke, on the other hand, was a woman with no formal title that we know of who, nevertheless, had an influential position in her church at Smyrna.